edamametechnologies/.github/profile/README.md

 - Use Testflight to install the beta app from the App store : https://testflight.apple.com/join/F5KAE4Zr
 - Also install the open source system helper from here: https://github.com/edamametechnologies/edamame_helper/releases
 ### Windows
-- Install the beta app from the Microsoft store: https://www.microsoft.com/store/apps/9N399LMTKQLQ
+- Install the app from the Microsoft store: https://www.microsoft.com/store/apps/9N399LMTKQLQ
 - Also install the open source system helper from here: https://github.com/edamametechnologies/edamame_helper/releases
 ### Linux
 - Soon !
 ### iOS
 - Use Testflight to install the beta app from the App store : https://testflight.apple.com/join/pdIUbw7Y
 ### Android/ChromeOS
-- Soon !
+- Install the app from the Google Play Store: https://play.google.com/store/apps/details?id=com.edamametech.edamame
 ## For administrators: EDAMAME Dashboard
 - Go to the freely available beta of the SaaS service for Enterprises including a demo on a simulated domain : https://dashboard.edamame.tech
 - From there create your domain, verify it and onboard your users through the Onboarding tab.